ENCODE-DCC/chip-seq-pipeline2/README.md

 	```

 3) (Optional for Conda) Install pipeline's Conda environments if you don't have Singularity or Docker installed on your system.
 We recommend to use Singularity instead of Conda.
+If you don't have Conda on your system, install [Miniconda3](https://docs.conda.io/en/latest/miniconda.html).
 	```bash
 	$ cd chip-seq-pipeline2
 	$ bash scripts/install_conda_env.sh